vitorhugo1207/Maid-chan/commands/README.md

 This type commands return a link image that is open automatically open in own Discord App. <br>
 - Anime <br>
 The command **Anime** use **API Waifu Pics**, see [technologies used](#Technologies_Used) for more information.
 This command return **only images sfw**. <br>
-Sintax example:
+Syntax example:
 ```
 m!anime
 ```
-You also can pass one argument for specify the anime type, sintax example:
+You also can pass one argument for specify the anime type, syntax example:
 ```
 m!anime waifu
 ```